-Finally we solve the momentum equation for \mathfrak{b} (assuming that \mathfrak{T} is of the form used in Eq.
-(60)) and generate optimized C-style code (about a page and a half of it) that can be used to check our implementation of GIMP.
+Finally we solve the momentum equation for b (assuming that T is of the form used in Eq.
+60) and generate optimized C-style code (about a page and a half of it) that can be used to check our implementation of GIMP.

 '''

-b:=evalm(-pi^2E/rhouc-l/rhodP);
+b:=evalm(-pi^2E/rhouc-1/rhodP);

 with(codegen,C):

 C(b,optimized,mode=double);

 '''